ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

     ActiveSync server.

--   All Exchange EAS Protocol Test Suites depend on MS-ASHTTP to synchronize the data which is stored on the server.
+-   All Exchange EAS Protocol Test Suites depend on MS-ASHTTP to synchronize the data stored on the server.

 -   All Exchange EAS Protocol Test Suites depend on the xsd.exe tool in the .NET Framework SDK to generate structures used in the MS-ASCAL